whisperglen/heretic2-files/heretic2_binary_patch.md

 ![How to get the base address](./pics/base_address.png)<br>
 Here I want a dll base address, but if I wanted the main executable, I would pass in NULL as a modulename.
 The base address is in ref_gl_data.lpBaseOfDll.
 Add 0xc760 to ref_gl_data.lpBaseOfDll and we have a function pointer to R_RecursiveWorldNode (see an actual example later).
 However, it's not R_RecursiveWorldNode that I want to call.

-### First step: I want to go to the code that calls that function, and modify it to call my newly implemented C-code: _h2_intercept_RecursiveWorldNode_.
+### First step: I want to go to the code that calls RecursiveWorldNode, and modify it to call my newly implemented C-code: _h2_intercept_RecursiveWorldNode_.

 ![Calling RecursiveWorldNode](./pics/call_rwn.png)<br>
 We're interested in this line: CALL R_RecursiveWorldNode.
 Make a note of it's offset (0xcbdd).
 There are 5 bytes here: one byte for the CALL asm-op, and four bytes for a relative address (how many bytes to jump forward or backward, starting from the next address following our CALL asm-op.
-Basically the CPU takes 0x109ecbe2 (next asm-op) and adds 0xffff67b7, and that is the next address to be executed.
+Basically the CPU takes 0x109ecbe2 (next asm-op) and adds 0xfffffb7e, and that is the next address to be executed.
 But wait, bytes are reversed?
 Yes, this is what **LittleEndian** means: numeric values or addresses are reversed; if you have a string of `char s[] = "1234"` it is stored in memory as 31 32 33 34 (hex), but if you have a numeric value e.g. a `short m = 5` it is stored as 05 00, or an `int n = 6` it is stored as 06 00 00 00.
 If you think about it, this is how we do additions and multiplications, the last digit is always used first.

 ``` c++
 byte *code;